seeharsy/ansible-macos-setup/README.md

 Due to GitHub's file size limitations, large files (DMGs, XIPs, etc.) are not included in this repository.
 These files are excluded via `.gitignore`.

 ### Offline Files
 For offline installations, you need to manually download the required files and place them in `roles/macos_config/files/`.
-The `download_files.sh` script provides guidance on what files are needed.
+See the "Required files for offline mode" section above for a list of needed files.

 ### File Sources
 - **Xcode**: Download from [Apple Developer Portal](https://developer.apple.com/download/)